aldew5/CCC-Solutions/README.md

 # CCC Solutions
--Code for Waterloo's Canadian Computing Competition -All solutions are presented in Python/Java
+- Code for Waterloo's Canadian Computing Competition
+- All solutions are presented in Python/Java